rightoneducation/righton-app/README.md

 ### Contributing

 We welcome contributions from everyone.
 Please report issues directly to us or make Pull Requests for any features or bug fixes.
-As much as we like to reward mistakes, we want to fix as many of them as possible too.
+As much as we like to reward mistakes in the RightOn! game, we'd like to fix as many of them as possible too.
 Your contribution counts!

 Please refer to our [Contribution Guide](https://github.com/righton-dev/righton-app/tree/master/CONTRIBUTING.md).